circle

 I hope no one will feel that they know nothing about astronomy and so are inhibited about asking me for advice.
 The simple questions are often the best.

-Support for your groups
+Support for Groups

 Here is a lot of stuff for you to consider.
 Please share with your Group.